-- Students are encouraged to negotiate extensions PRIOR to the due date! - Teachers may grant extensions in extenuating circumstances, usually requiring a doctor's note. - Teachers may implement a number of strategies and consequences to address late and missed assignments.
-These may include: - Encouraging the student to access extra support (e.g., parent/guardian contact, special-education, or student success services) - Establishing a student contract to encourage better time-management skills - Providing alternate assignments where, in the teacher's professional judgement, it is reasonable to do so. - Deducting 5% per day for assignments submitted late - NB Late mark deductions will not "fail" an assignment.
-For example, a major assignment handed in five weeks late will receive a grade of 50% provided it is of a passing standard. - Teachers will implement any assessment accommodations listed in a student's individual education plan when assessing student work. - Assignments not submitted by the last instructional day of the course will be marked as zero.
+- All assignments are expected to be submitted on the due date - Students are expected to demonstrate responsible communication, a standard of time management, responsibility and self-advocacy with their teachers to ensure success at the high school level. - Students are encouraged to negotiate extensions PRIOR to the due date!
+Student and/or parent/guardian notice is required if a student is unable to attend a class when an assignment is due or a quiz/test/lab is scheduled. - Teachers may grant extensions in extenuating circumstances - Teachers may implement a number of strategies and consequences to address late and missed assignments.
+These may include: - Encouraging the student to access extra support (e.g., parent/guardian contact, specialeducation, or student success services) - o Establishing a student contract to encourage better time-management skills - Providing alternate assignments where, in the teacher's professional judgement, it is reasonable to do so. - Deducting 5% per day for assignments submitted late - Assignments submitted after the 'Absolute Deadline' may not be assessed but held for academic consideration when determining a final grade.
+Teachers will determine and communicate the Absolute Deadline to students based on their professional discretion. - Teachers will implement any assessment accommodations listed in a student's Individual Education Plan (IEP) when assessing student work.